Daimler CEO says not worried by Brexit or Trump

-GENEVA (Reuters) - Daimler (DAIGn.DE) shrugged off concerns over possible import tariffs in both Britain and the United States, with Chief Executive Dieter Zetsche saying on Tuesday there had been positive signs from the U.S. administration on free trade.
+GENEVA, March 7 (Reuters) - Daimler shrugged off concerns over possible import tariffs in both Britain and the United States, with Chief Executive Dieter Zetsche saying on Tuesday there had been positive signs from the U.S. administration on free trade.

 "We are relaxed about further developments," Zetsche told reporters at the Geneva auto show.